aiven/devportal/docs/products/opensearch/reference/plugins.rst

 To enable additional plugins in an OpenSearch service:

 1. Select your service in the Aiven web console.
-2. On the service overview page, scroll down to Additional plugins switch on the feature.
+2. On the service overview page, scroll down to **Additional plugins** and switch on the feature.

 The additional plugins collection includes the following: